Jakorian Bennett

-Jakorian Bennett (born August 23, 2000) is an American football corner back for the Maryland Terrapins.
+Jakorian Bennett (born August 23, 2000) is an American professional football cornerback for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Maryland Terrapins after attending Hutchinson Community College.

-Early life and high school career
+Early life

 Bennett attended McGill-Toolen Catholic High School in Mobile, Alabama and played corner back on the football team.
 He was a three-star recruit.

 College career

 Hutchinson Community College

 Bennett played at Hutchinson Community College for two seasons, recording 25 tackles, three interceptions and three tackles for loss.
 In 2019, he earned first-team All-Kansas Jayhawk Community College Conference honors.

 Maryland

 On December 17, 2019, Bennett committed to Maryland.

 In his first season with the Terps, he played in four games and recorded six tackles, two pass break ups, and one sack.
-In the 2021 season, he played in all but one game, missing only the Ohio State gam due to injury.)
-He lead all power five players with 16 pass break ups (most since Domonique Foxworth), lead the team in interceptions with three, and 24 tackles (23 solo).
-In the 2022 season opener, Bennett has five pass breakups against Buffalo (most since Tino Ellis).
-At the end of the season, he would have 27 pass breakups (Most in the Nation), one blocked field goal and one sack.
+In the 2021 season, he played in all but one game, missing only the Ohio State game due to injury.
+He led all power five players with 16 pass break ups which was the most since Domonique Foxworth, led the team in interceptions with three, and 24 tackles (23 solo).
+In the 2022 season opener, Bennett had five pass breakups against Buffalo, and it was the most since Tino Ellis.
+At the end of the season, he would have 27 pass breakups, the most in the nation, one blocked field goal and one sack.

-On December 5, 2022, Bennett declared for the 2023 NFL Draft.
+On December 5, 2022, Bennett declared for the 2023 NFL draft.
+He was projected to be around a 4th round pick.